codambro/shopify-orbitvu-importer/README.md

 ## Todo List
 A lot still needs to be done...
 - setup orbitvu action to publish session.json
-- add parser for session.json
-- Populate product page with data
+- Documentation
-- Make everything configurable
+- Make things more configurable/extensible
 - Productize proof-of-concept